2023 Reading List

 by Jodi Taylor

-My thoughts: This book was an easy read, the first in the series, The Chronicles of St Mary's.
+My thoughts: This book was an easy read, the first in The Chronicles of St Mary's series.
 However surface-level the vocabulary and however quickly subjects and backstories were skimmed across, the plot line and ideas and occurrences were continually unexpected and fun to read about.
 The storyline was exciting and, without bothering to get into the technical details of how everything actually manages to happen since it's clearly irrelevant and clearly quite normal and expected and possible to the staff of St Mary's, I enjoyed this book for a lighthearted, interesting and funny read.
 I look forward to the continuing mishaps in the next book of the series.

 Found: sent to me as a gift by my mother whilst living in Belgium in December 2020